serdg0/bookstore/README.md

-# React Calculator
+# Bookstore CMS

-A calculator build with react.
-For learning purpose.
+A bookstore project for using react-redux.

 ## Built With